By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-The Deception Analysis and Reasoning Engine (DARE) was designed to detect human micro-expressions, such as "lips protruded" or "eyebrows frown," and analyze sound frequencies to reveal vocal patterns that indicate whether a person is lying.
-It was tested using a set of videos where actors were instructed to either lie or tell the truth.
-Lying can be intellectually demanding, requiring individuals to suppress the truth and construct a plausible falsehood that does not contradict known information.
-This process often requires significant time and concentration, which may emit secondary signals and reduce performance on concurrent tasks (Green, 2016).
+The Deception Analysis and Reasoning Engine (DARE) was instructed to search for and analyze human micro-expressions, such as "lips distended" or "eyebrows raised," and also analyze sound frequencies for uncovering vocal patterns that indicate whether a person is lying or not.
+It was then tested using a training set of recordings in which actors were instructed to either lie or tell the truth.

-I am against the enactment of more government laws to prevent and combat online falsehoods because I believe in freedom of speech.
-However, I also recognize the necessity of controlling speech topics to prevent unwanted outcomes.
-A balanced approach, combining existing legislation, media literacy, and public engagement, is essential to address the complex issue of online falsehoods while preserving democratic values (Williams, 2023).
+I am against the government enacting more laws to prevent and combat online falsehood because I believe in freedom of speech.
+But still, I also feel that control over speech topics will then be necessary to prevent unwanted outcomes.

 Browse our vast selection of original essay samples, each expertly formatted and styled